-- (1) Procedure to enforce compliance with this Agreement: The Council shall take all reasonable steps necessary to ensure compliance with this Agreement.
-If, whether through its own investigations or through any other source, it appears as if the provisions of this Agreement have been breached then the following procedure shall apply to enforce compliance: - (a) The Secretary of the Council shall appoint a designated agent to investigate the alleged breach. - (b) If, upon completion of the investigation, the designated agent has reason to believe that this Agreement has been breached, the agent shall issue a compliance order. - (c) The Secretary of the Council may- - (i) impose a penalty in terms of sub clause 25 (1) (I); or - (ii) refer the matter to arbitration in terms of this Agreement if the respondent party does not consent to the compliance order or the penalty, in which case the respondent party may be ordered to pay the costs of the process; or - (iii) take such other steps as he may deem reasonable: - (d) If the Secretary to the Council decides to refer the matter for arbitration, he shall appoint an arbitrator to hear and determine the alleged breach of this Agreement. - (e) The Secretary, in consultation with all parties who may have a legal interest in the outcome of the arbitration, shall decide the date, time and venue of the arbitration hearing.
+- (1) The Council shall take all reasonable steps necessary to ensure compliance with this Agreement. - (2) If, whether through its own investigations or through any other source, it appears as if the provisions of this Agreement have been breached then the following procedure shall apply to enforce compliance: - (a) The Secretary of the Council shall appoint a designated agent to investigate the alleged breach. - (b) If, upon completion of the investigation, the designated agent has reason to believe that this Agreement has been breached, the agent shall issue a compliance order. - (c) The Secretary of the Council may- - (i) impose a fine in terms of sub clause 58 (1); or - (ii) refer the matter to arbitration in terms of this Agreement if the respondent party does not consent to the compliance order or the fine, in which case the respondent party may be ordered to pay the costs of the process; or - (iii) take such other steps as he may deem reasonable: - (3) The Secretary of the Council may apply to have an arbitration award made an order of the Labour Court in terms of section 158 (1) of the Labour Relations Act, 1995.